News

 Medicine is a field of science and practice that involves the diagnosis, treatment, and prevention of various medical conditions.
 Medicine has evolved greatly over the centuries, and today it is a complex field that involves a broad range of disciplines, including pharmacology, epidemiology, toxicology, physiology, pathology, and many more.
 In this section, you can find news and articles about the latest developments in medicine and healthcare, as well as videos that provide insight into the world of medicine.

-It’s the April monthly round up of blogs from the Medicine and Life Sciences Research Communities.
-This month we are observing many awareness days, including World Health Day 2025 and World Malaria Day, with blogs highlighting insights on the challenges and ongoing efforts in these research areas.
+It’s the May monthly round up of blogs from the Medicine and Life Sciences Research Communities!
+This month we've observed many awareness days, including World Ovarian Cancer Day, Mental Health Awareness Week, and HIV Vaccine Awareness Day, to name a few.